Trump pardons ex-aide Bannon but not himself or family | Politics

 Trump pardons ex-aide Bannon but not himself or family

-U.S. President Donald Trump granted clemency to former White House aide Steve Bannon as part of a wave of pardons and commutations issued in his final hours in office, but did not pardon himself, members of his family or lawyer Rudy Giuliani.
-Trump leaves office on Wednesday, when Joe Biden is sworn in as the nation's next president.
+Former U.S. President Donald Trump granted clemency to former White House aide Steve Bannon as part of a wave of pardons and commutations issued in his final hours in office, but did not pardon himself, members of his family or lawyer Rudy Giuliani.
+Trump left office on Wednesday when Joe Biden was sworn in as the nation's next president.
 White House officials had argued to Trump that he should not pardon himself or his family because it might look like they are guilty of crimes, according to a source familiar with the situation.

 Bannon, who was a key adviser in Trump's 2016 presidential run, was charged last year with swindling the president's own supporters over an effort to raise private funds to build the president's wall on the U.S.-Mexico border.
 He has pleaded not guilty.
 "Bannon has been an important leader in the conservative movement and is known for his political acumen," the White House said in a statement.